wsio001/rshell/README.md

 #Rshell bash
 Rshell is a simple bash terminal emulator just like Unix bash terminal.
+For hw2, I added the test function, a specific hardcode "test", which means it is not base on execvp.

 ##Installation
 * $ git clone https://github.com/wsio001/rshell.git
 * $ cd rshell
-* $ git checkout hw1
+* $ git checkout hw2
 * $ make
 * $ bin/rshell